 I returned to the shop at 8pm on my way to dinner and all was now perfect.
 The tailoring process had taken a total of 4 visits (the initial order, 2 fittings, and the final pickup) – and all completed in just a 26-hour period.
 I was now the proud owner of a beautiful new purple silk suit.
 Even today, this outfit never fails to bring lots of compliments every time I wear it!

 More About Sun Tailors (Sun Cloth Shop)

-Because it’s been five years since my 2011 visit to Hoi An and the tailoring experience, I checked for current updates before writing this post.
+(Written in 2016): Because it’s been five years since my 2011 visit to Hoi An and the tailoring experience, I checked for current updates before writing this post.
 I’m happy to report that Sun Tailors is still going strong.
-The Sun Cloth Shop website today states they are “A highly-esteemed family business who opened an independent store 9 years ago.
+At that time, the Sun Cloth Shop website stated they are “A highly-esteemed family business who opened an independent store 9 years ago.
 Almost all clients are international, with many returning customers.
 The Sun tailor name is synonymous with quality and fair pricing.”

 Of course, any business can claim that they are great.
 However, I checked TripAdvisor which has given them a Certificate of Excellence (meaning they consistently earn great reviews from travelers).
 There are many glowing reviews of Sun Cloth Shop on Trip Advisor that you can check out.
 I was delighted to see that Phuong is still there and frequently receiving special kudos in customer reviews.

 UPDATE: (AUGUST 2021)– I just checked and don’t currently find an active website for Sun Tailors.
 However, it appears they may still be in business per some Google searches.

 Tips for Your Own Visit to Hoi An’s Tailors